You are here:

 Permanent Advisory - South Umpqua River: Avoid pools of water in bedrock

-Beach water is sampled from Memorial Day through Labor Day each year at designated locations.
+Beach water is sampled from Memorial Day through Labor Day each year at

 Water is tested for high levels of fecal bacteria.
 Elevated levels are reported to the public and signs are posted to let visitors know when there is a health advisory issued.

 2020 Update: As state parks have reopened to public use, the Oregon Beach Monitoring Program has resumed monitoring Oregon beaches for harmful bacteria in the north, mid and south coast.
 Visit the

 Beach water quality website to learn more.